gbcom-didi/VisitPhongNha/replit.md

   - Updated 'Stay' category to 'Accommodation' in database
   - Modified all buttons, links, and UI elements to use tropical aqua color scheme
 - June 19, 2025.
 Updated site branding and location references
-  - Changed site branding to "ĐiĐiVui" in tropical aqua color with "Phan Rang Travel Hub" subtitle
+  - Changed site branding to "ĐiĐi VUi" (with space and specific capitalization) in tropical aqua color with "Phan Rang Travel Hub" subtitle
   - Updated all location references from "Ninh Thuan" to "Phan Rang" throughout the site
   - Applied consistent branding across navigation, footer, about page, and HTML meta tags
   - Maintained aqua color scheme for all brand elements